Mootlaq/cryptoROI/README.md

 # cryptoROI
-ROI of cryptocurrencies from March 13th, 2020.
+A simple tool to calculate return of investments for cryptocurrencies from March 13th, 2020.